oneapi-src/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/matrix_mul/README.md

 Result of matrix multiplication using OpenMP: Success - The results are correct!
 Result of matrix multiplication using GPU offloading: Success - The results are correct!
 ```

+### Running the sample in the DevCloud<a name="run-on-devcloud"></a>

+#### Build and run

+To launch build and run jobs on DevCloud submit scripts to PBS through the qsub utility.
+> Note that all parameters are already specified in the build and run scripts.
+1. Build the sample on a gpu node.

+    ```bash
+    qsub build.sh
+    ```

+2. When the build job completes, there will be a `build.sh.oXXXXXX` file in the directory.
+After the build job completes, run the sample on a gpu node:

+    ```bash
+    qsub run.sh
+    ```

+3. To build and run for OpenMP use the `build_omp.sh` and `run_omp.sh` scripts accordingly.

+#### Additional information

+1. In order to inspect the job progress, use the qstat utility.

+    ```bash
+    watch -n 1 qstat -n -1
+    ```

+    > Note: The watch `-n 1` command is used to run `qstat -n -1` and display its results every second.
+2. When a job terminates, a couple of files are written to the disk:

+    <script_name>.sh.eXXXX, which is the job stderr

+    <script_name>.sh.oXXXX, which is the job stdout

+    > Here XXXX is the job ID, which gets printed to the screen after each qsub command.
+3. To inspect the output of the sample use cat command.

+    ```bash
+    cat run.sh.oXXXX
+    ```

 ## License
 Code samples are licensed under the MIT license.
 See